chriskrycho/v4.chriskrycho.com/content/tech/ember-hoc.md

 In short, we want to *separate our concerns*: the modal knows how to lay out its contents and where to put buttons, but it doesn’t want to have to know *anything* about what the buttons do.
 The most complicated interaction in the world could be going on, and the modal won’t have to care.
 Likewise, things *using* the modal can pass content and buttons into it, and let the modal manage its own layout and so on without having to be concerned with the details of that.
 So what does that look like in practice?

+The approach I use here builds on the "contextual components" pattern in Ember.js.
+The main new idea is that the *context* includes components!

 ## Implementing It